 If you’re CC’ing people who are new to the conversation, it becomes even more important to provide background information to orient everyone to the conversation.
 This is again where a good subject line comes in (see “Write a clear subject line” below for more information).

 Further, your audience will determine the tone of your email.
 If you’re writing to your PI, you should probably be more formal/professional than if you’re writing to your best friend.
 If in doubt, be more formal.

 Write a clear subject line

 With emails constantly flying into everyone’s inboxes, only a fraction of them actually get read.
 A good subject line is key to

-- and ask that an action be taken by someone.
+- ask that an action be taken by someone.

-Sometime everything we want to say could be include in the subject line.
-Such as “Lunch, today?
+Sometimes everything we want to say could be included in the subject line, such as “Lunch, today?
 [EOM]”.
 (EOM stands for “End of Message.”)
 This is a fine email as it states everything quickly and efficiently, while the [EOM] tag lets the recipient know the email doesn’t have to be opened.

 Subject Line: Have you seen this paper